People

 Research Topic:

-Mythologising the Ulta-Nation, Theorising the International: Anglo-American Fascism and the Disciplinary History of International Relations
+Mythologising the Ultra-Nation, Theorising the International: Fascist International Thought and the Study of International Relations in Britain, 1922-1945

 AFFILIATION